Featured Testimonial About Creighton University

 That it’s a statement.

-Creighton will soon be the largest Catholic health professions educator in the nation.
+Creighton is one of the largest Catholic health professions educators in the nation.

 These efforts announce a bold vision for the health sciences.
 A vision inspired by that bedrock belief on which all of Creighton is built — cura personalis.